jarred-the-analyst/InflationProject/README.md

 In conclusion, housing stands as the primary expenditure for Americans, and its costs are escalating at a significantly faster pace than both inflation and wages.
 To address this issue, the Federal Reserve should implement less inflationary monetary policies, such as reducing quantitative easing (QE) measures.
-While QE was necessary during the unpredictability of the COVID-19 pandemic, the excessive injection of money into the economy led to a substantial increase in median home prices by 17.8% in 2020 and 15.2% in 2021.the problem is worsened by wages staying the same while the costs of three out of the top five expenses are increasing faster.
+While QE was necessary during the unpredictability of the COVID-19 pandemic, the excessive injection of money into the economy led to a substantial increase in median home prices by 17.8% in 2020 and 15.2% in 2021.
+The problem is worsened by wages staying the same while the costs of three out of the top five expenses are increasing faster.
 This makes it harder for people who are poor or in the middle class.
 To tackle this issue, one suggestion is for the government to provide subsidies to companies that pay their employees higher wages.
 This would encourage companies to pay better wages and help improve the financial situation of workers.
 In general, inflation is a big concern for most Americans and needs the full attention of both the Federal Reserve and the government to keep it under control.
 It's important to take necessary actions to make housing more affordable, address the lack of wage growth, and implement policies that promote economic stability and fairness.<br>

-additonaly, consumers can now have better understanting of what parts of their budget they need to plan for the long run.knowing on avarage housing prices and healthcare have been signifcantly incearsing faster than wages I would advisepeople to find jobs that have great healthcare benfits so that, that expense would be less of a burden. alsoFurthermore, I recommend individuals consider options such as having roommates or living with relatives instead of prematurely moving out on their own.
+Additionally, consumers can now have a better understanding of what parts of their budget they need to plan for the long run. knowing on average housing prices and healthcare have been significantly increasing faster than wages I would advise people to find jobs that have great healthcare benefits so that, that expense would be less of a burden. also furthermore, I recommend individuals consider options such as having roommates or living with relatives instead of prematurely moving out on their own.
 Sharing living expenses can help mitigate the financial strain caused by soaring housing costs.
 By considering this, individuals can better manage their budget and navigate the challenges posed by rising housing and healthcare expenses relative to wages.